 Cost Multipliers

 User can add cost multipliers to positions independently to material and montage.
 Initially general Multis from Multi1-Multi4 and these values will also come from article meta data based on project submission date.
-Coming to other 2 Multis, one can be applied before selbskosten price and another before verkufkosten price.
-All these Multis can increase the price of positon or decrease the price of position.
+Coming to other 2 Multis, one can be applied before Selbstkosten price and another before Verkaufskosten price.
+All these Multis can increase the price of position or decrease the price of position.